nameCody/quyangyang/index.md

 ## Experience

 ### China University of Petroleum
 • 014.09 - 2018.06
 • B.S. in Dual Bachelor’s Degree in the Internet of Things Engineering and Engineering Management.
-• Third class scholarship, Outstanding student leader
+• Third class scholarship, Outstanding student leader.

 ### University of Chinese Academy of Sciences
 • 2018.09 - 2021.06
 • M.S. in Computer Science and Engineering.
 • President of Student Union, Excellent Communist Youth League of Shenzhen.

 ### HUAWEI
 • 2021.08 - now
 • Engineer in Huawei Cloud
 • Develop tools to automate the compilation, packaging, deployment, and release of software development.

 ## Competitions